vsink/snpminer2/README.md

 The SNP_notation field supports following types:

 ```
 1. 455g>c (SNP position in gene.
-Needed a locus name.)
+Needs a locus name.)
 2. 489935_G>C (SNP position in genome)
 3. V105I (AA position in gene.
-Needed a locus name.)
+Needs a locus name.)
 4. 761155_Asp749Glu (AA position in genome and gene)
 5. codon450 (codon position in gene.
-Needed a locus name.)
+Needs a locus name.)
 6. igpos1673425 (position in genome for intergenic SNPs)
 ```
 Example of snp_collection_file's fields: